The Ultimate Guide to RV Camping in Arizona

 Wildlife Encounters and Precautions

-Arizona is home to a good number of animals that could hurt a person if they saw fit.
-These include bears, rattlesnakes, and coyotes.
+Arizona is home to a good number of animals including bears, rattlesnakes, and coyotes.

-The thing is, most of these animals will never bother you as long as they don’t feel threatened.
-For this reason, it is very important that you always give wild animals their space and never feed them or touch them.
-If you see an animal that needs help, report it rather than trying to help it yourself, and always carry bear spray when hiking where bears are known to live.
+Most of these animals won’t bother you as long as they don’t feel threatened.
+Make sure to give wild animals their space and never feed or touch them.
+If you see an animal that needs help, report it rather than trying to help it yourself, and always carry bear spray when hiking in bear country.

 Related